Update 2021: I share below the iron supplement we switched eventually to that finally normalized my lab results!

 4. Phytates and iron absorption

-As long time readers know, I personally use the “soak, sprout, or sourdough” method to baking whole grains for lower phytate levels.
+As long time readers know, I often use the “soak, sprout, or sourdough” method to baking whole grains for lower phytate levels.
 Phytates can block absorption of many minerals, and are present in whole grains.
 This is a key reason why nonheme iron is often not as absorbable.
 It’s one good reason to work at reducing phytates in grains and legumes.

 5. Cooking in cast iron